 Imagine you're planning a surprise birthday party.
 You wouldn't just pick a date and hope for the best, right?
 You'd consider who to invite, where to hold it, what kind of food to serve, and how to keep the guest of honor completely unsuspecting.
-Finding the factors of a number, especially 36, is similar.
+Now, finding the factors of a number, especially 36, is similar.
 It's about understanding the little pieces that come together to make the whole.

 Main Subheading